 Mary's son, young William, was most of the time known as William THORPE too.
 However, he would honestly use his birth surname of PRIME for most official purposes - for example when, in 1873 at Diss in Norfolk, he married Harriet LAST.
 In 1881 they lived at Gissing in Norfolk, and William was an agricultural labourer.
 In 1901 they lived at Carlton Colville over the border in Suffolk, and William was a horse man on a farm.
 William died in 1916.

 William and Harriet had children including Florence PRIME, born at Gissing in 1881.
 In 1901 she was a housemaid in Lowestoft, in Suffolk near Carlton Colville.
 In 1905 she married Arthur Albert READ.
 She died of tuberculosis in 1921 leaving eight children aged from 15 years down to a few months.

-If you are interested in this line I'll be pleased to hear from you.
-Email me at firstname.lastname@example.org though obviously you edit the email address before you send.
-There should be no dot in the name before the @ sign.
+If you are interested in this line I'll be very pleased indeed to hear from you.
+Email me at email@example.com but delete everything up to and including the first dot, leaving just my name and number @ service provider.
 Please do not delete the automatically-generated subject line, so that I know your email is not spam.
 You can add more to the subject if you like but if you delete what appears I may not read your mail.